JorleyOliveira/Hands-onMachineLearning-/README.md

-# Hands-onMachineLearning-
+# Hands-onMachineLearning
-Studies about machine learning with Scikit-Learn, Keras &amp; Tensorflow
+Studies about the book
+Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems
+Book by Aurelien Geron - Second Edition

 What Is Machine Learning?